 We also highlight that many records are about people rather than of people.
 People from marginalised groups may appear in records created by dominant groups, rather than in records they have created themselves.
 Where we have records created by members of marginalised groups we’ve tried to mention them specifically.

-We decided to include downloadable documents to give readers examples of the kinds of material they might find.
+We decided to include downloadable documents to give readers examples of the kinds of material they might find in relation to diverse voices in Hull.
 These are scanned images turned into PDFs.
 However these are not accessible to all; people using screen readers are the most obviously disadvantaged group, but we also know that many students have specific learning differences, such as dyslexia, which can make working with archival documents challenging.
 To increase accessibility we decided to include text transcriptions of all downloadable documents (something which we are now doing across all our web resources).
 These are also PDFs, which we’re aware are not always completely accessible to screen readers, but we will provide other formats on request.

 The guide is an evolving one, and we intend to continue adding to it over time.
-We would like to include pages for locating other under-represented voices, such as children, people with disabilities, and working class voices.
+We would like to include pages for locating other under-represented and diverse voices in Hull, such as children, people with disabilities, and working class voices.

 Interested?
 Read the guide here.